 The 150344 – and other 150s – all have the same price tag at Meranom.
 4200 Russian roubles, which is roughly 56 USD.
 Add shipping to that, and it’ll land you up below 70 USD.

-In the case of Meranom, however, if your order totals up at 70 USD or higher, the shipping’s free, so you might as well order a bracelet and some bezel mod at the same time.
+In the case of Meranom, however, if your order totals up to 70 USD or higher, the shipping’s free, so you might as well order a bracelet and some bezel mod at the same time.
 And you’ll still be below 100 USD with all that.
 That’s hard to beat.
 Really hard to beat.
 As I’m writing this, unfortunately, the stocks of this model ran dry, but no doubt it’ll be available again in some time.

 Finally, given my experience with this one, would I consider buying another Vostok?
 Yes, without a doubt.

 What do you think of this Wostok watch?
 Let me know in the comments below.